IBM/cloud-i-blog/_posts/2020-06-02-automate-your-ibmi-tasks-with-ansible.md

 # Examples
 With the supported IBM i modules and Ansible core modules, common IBM i tasks can all be done by Ansible.
 Here give some examples of how to use Ansible modules for IBM i.
 1.Prepare your environment.
 Before you can successfully run your first Ansible task, you need to make sure that your environment is ready.
 This means that your Ansible engine system and IBM i systems to be managed should both meet the certain environment requirements.
-You need to follow the README of the Ansible for IBM i GitHub repository for dependency checking and installation guide.
+Please check out the link https://ibm.github.io/ansible-for-i/installation.html to get more information of how you could install IBM i Ansible collections on your Ansible engine system and how to enable your IBM i as an Ansible managed node.
 After your environment is ready, the first thing to do is to configure IBM i inventory.
 For Ansible engine, inventory information could be configured into configuration file.
 For more information about Ansible inventory, please check out this link: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html.
 Here is a sample file content of the IBM i inventory:
 ```
 [ibmi]
 9.5.xxx.yyy ansible_ssh_user=youribmiuser ansible_ssh_pass=yourpassword
 [ibmi:vars]
-ansible_python_interpreter="/QOpensys/pkgs/bin/python2"
+ansible_python_interpreter="/QOpensys/pkgs/bin/python3"
 ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

 In the above section of configuration file, a group named ‘ibmi’ has been created and there is only one system under that group.
 Also, the variables against group ibmi have been defined in the file.
 One important variable is ansible_python_interpreter which tells Ansible where to find Python on the endpoint IBM i system in group ibmi.
 If you use Ansible Tower, you will have to do all the inventory configurations via the GUI.

 2.Run Ansible command interactively using ibmi_cl_command module.
-In this example, we will run a simple IBM i module named ibmi_cl_command interactively in the command terminal.
+In this example, we will run a simple IBM i module named ibm.power_ibmi.ibmi_cl_command interactively in the command terminal.
 The module will execute a CL command which creates a library of C1 on the system under inventory ibmi.
-As you can see from below command, option -i and -M are explicitly used to point out the inventory path and the IBM i module directory.
-You don’t need to use these two options if you have put the inventory and IBM i modules into Ansible default locations.
+As you can see from below command, option -i is explicitly used to point out the inventory path.
+Here we specify the module name as ibm.power_ibmi.ibmi_cl_command where ibm.power_ibmi is the collection name of the IBM i support.
 ```
-$ ansible ibmi -i /yourpath/hosts_ibmi.ini -M /yourmodulepath/ibmi/ -m ibmi_cl_command -a "cmd='crtlib lib(C1)'"
+$ ansible ibmi -i /yourpath/hosts_ibmi.ini -m ibm.power_ibmi.ibmi_cl_command -a "cmd='crtlib lib(C1)'"
 Output:
 DB2MB1PA.RCH.STGLABS.IBM.COM | SUCCESS => {
     "changed": false,